hapax/hapax.github.io/assets/teaching.md

 The first is to lower our ambitions and go on smaller hikes, closer to the walking students do as adults.
-The connection between practice and real life is then clear, and less likely to lead to resentment.
+The connection between practice and real life is then clear, and less likely to lead to resentment; the teacher can justify the exercise.
 But what if a whole sector of the economy depends on advanced hiking skills?
 What if we need wayfarers, explorers and hunters?